Syria Crisis Appeal

-The spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis goes on.
+The media spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis goes on.
 We are working through our partners in Lebanon and Iraq to respond to the needs of refugees.

-We are also supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.
+We have also supported our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.

-Thanks to your generosity, our Syria Crisis Appeal has to date raised more than £2 million and has enabled our partners to provide support to communities in desperate need.
+Thanks to your generosity, our Syria Crisis Appeal has raised more than £2 million since it was launched and has enabled our partners to provide support to communities in desperate need.

 How we're responding

 Our partners have provided humanitarian essentials such as food, fuel for cooking, hygiene and sanitation kits, water containers and infant kits, cash assistance, as well as psychological support for those who are suffering as a result of the conflict.

 Latest update: how we're responding >